RipeSeed Logo

 The whole process then restarts.

 Most of your managers aren't burying these costs because they're being careless with your money.
-They're doing it because they're stuck in a no-win situation.
-They know that by the time they stop everything to chase down the paperwork for a small change, they've already burned more in admin time and schedule delays than it is actually worth.
+They're doing it because they're stuck in a no win situation where they know the paperwork for a tiny change costs more in lost time and delays than the change itself is worth.
 In their heads, walking away from that profit is the only way to keep the crew moving and the project on track.

 24 Days.
 Just To Prepare The Paperwork.